 In A Level Religion, Philosophy and Ethics you will explore life’s ‘big questions’.
 Philosophers and theologians throughout history have asked questions which still challenge minds today.
 In this subject you will critically study the nature of reality and explore ethical dilemmas.

 In the religious strand of the course you will study Christian theology.
 You will take an academic approach to studying the origins of the Christian tradition and the development of Christian belief.
 You will study how contemporary Christianity has engaged with modern society, including its responses to feminism, pluralism and secularism.

 In philosophy you will study metaphysical questions, such as: Is there a God?
 Can we trust our senses?
 Is there an ultimate reality?
 What is the nature of evil?

 In ethics you will study ethical theories and inquire into the nature of human morality.
 Is there such a thing as an objective source of morality?
 Are we free to make moral decisions?
 Does the end always justify the means?
 Are any actions always wrong?

-GCSE Grade 5 or above in either English Language or a Humanities subject (e.g. History, Geography, Sociology).
+GCSE Grade 5 or above in either English Language and a Humanities subject (e.g. History, Geography, Sociology).

 This is an OCR Religious Studies qualification with three examinations at the end of two years.